Nyheim Hines Player Prop Bets for NFL Week 18 | Indianapolis vs. Jacksonville 1/9/2022

 - He has received 56 of his team's 481 carries this season (11.6%).

-- The Colts have run 50.6% passing plays and 49.4% rushing plays this season.
-They rank seventh in the NFL in scoring.
+- The Colts have thrown the football in 50.6% of their plays from scrimmage this year while running the ball 49.4% of the time.
+This offensive attack ranks seventh in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Hines' matchup with the Jaguars.